nextflow-io/training/docs/basic_training/channels.md

 ### `fromSRA()`

-The `Channel.fromSRA` method makes it possible to query the [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra) archive and returns a channel emitting the FASTQ files matching the specified selection criteria.
+The `Channel.fromSRA` channel factory makes it possible to query the [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra) archive and returns a channel emitting the FASTQ files matching the specified selection criteria.

 The query can be project ID(s) or accession number(s) supported by the [NCBI ESearch API](https://www.ncbi.nlm.nih.gov/books/NBK25499/#chapter4.ESearch).